upbound/provider-terraform/docs/monolith/Quickstart.md

 crossplane-rbac-manager-645fdf89d6-fgspv   1/1     Running   0          38s
 ```

-## Install the official Terraform provider
+## Install the Terraform provider

-Install the official provider into the Kubernetes cluster with a Kubernetes
+Install the provider into the Kubernetes cluster with a Kubernetes
 configuration file.

 ```yaml